numbat70/inclusion2021/_docs/accessibility/presentation-meeting.md

 Instead, keep the text on slides to a minimum, or consider splitting text across more than one slide.

-A good article on this: [Good Slides Reduce Complexity](https://seomba.substack.com/p/good-slides-reduce-complexity)
+A good article on this: <a href="https://seomba.substack.com/p/good-slides-reduce-complexity" target="_blank">Good Slides Reduce Complexity</a>

 <hr class="small">

 ### Colours and contrasts

 Make sure the text colour you’re using contrasts well with the background of your presentation.
-Tools such as [Tanaguru contrast finder](https://contrast-finder.tanaguru.com/) can help you check.
+Tools such as <a href="https://contrast-finder.tanaguru.com" target="_blank">Tanaguru contrast finder</a> can help you check.

 <a href="#" class="button">Back to top</a>